-As a woman, doing business in the region was easier than I expected.
+As a woman, doing business in the region was easier than I expected, and I’m sure Amanda and Janet felt the same after hearing about their successes.
 I would adapt my clothing; no short skirts or low-cut tops to confuse messages and I dressed more conservatively than usual; wearing smart suits and looking professional is seen as a mark of respect for your potential customer.
 Dressing down certainly reduced unwanted attention in the souks.
 FCO Travel Advice on security can be obtained prior to travel, should you have any doubts about visiting a particular country – always worth checking these in these difficult times of worrying instability in some areas.
 Rest assured that business tends to continue, despite the difficulties.

 I found in Baghdad, when negotiating an IBM contract on behalf of the Iraqi company I worked for, I was negotiating with the Secretary General of the Iraqi National Audit Office – a woman.
 Whilst she took advice from her technical team, she and I made those critical business agreements that led to them installing the first online budget-crunching IT solutions that they had ever had, to audit the country’s vast Government budgets.
 It did take a while to nail the deal, but it was worth the time and effort!
 The credibility demonstrated by my willingness to visit her in Baghdad, to train her team in Jordan, and the proven skills of my Jordanian training team, really helped.